ppat/homelab-ops-ansible/projectBrief.md

   - Although there may be rare deviations, replacement is the norm.

 - **Performance and Efficiency**:
-  - Tasks execute only when necessary; if a task isn’t required, it won’t run.
+  - Tasks execute only when necessary; if a task isn't required, it won't run.
-  - When possible, we favor faster, even if slightly non-idiomatic (or "hacky"), solutions—as long as they don’t compromise security.
+  - When possible, we favor faster, even if slightly non-idiomatic (or "hacky"), solutions—as long as they don't compromise security.
   - We acknowledge that some built-in Ansible modules are flagged as unsafe by official documentation.
 However, within the context of our specific use cases, we make informed decisions on their safety.

 - **Declarative, No-Op Behavior**: